 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 2008 Restoration of P.B. & W. Railroad Crossing and Later Pennsylvania Railroad Watchman's Shed (about 700 feet away, measured in a direct line); Aberdeen Proving Ground (approx. 0.2 miles away); Hallís Cross Roads (approx. ľ mile away); Aberdeen Veterans Memorial (approx. ľ mile away); James B. Baker House (approx. half a mile away); ENIAC (approx. 0.6 miles away); Spesutia P. E. Church (approx. 2.1 miles away); Spesutia Church (approx. 3.3 miles away).
 Touch for a list and map of all markers in Aberdeen.

 More about this marker.
 N.S.D.A.R. stands for the National Society, Daughters of the American Revolution.

 Categories. • Patriots & Patriotism • War, US Revolutionary •

 More.
 Search the internet for This is a Section of “The Generalís Highway”.

 Credits.
-This page was last revised on August 18, 2019.
+This page was last revised on February 14, 2020.
 This page originally submitted on June 24, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,832 times since then and 29 times this year.
-Photo 1. submitted on June 24, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+This page has been viewed 1,855 times since then and 10 times this year.
+Last updated on February 13, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
+Photo 1. submitted on June 24, 2007, by Bill Pfingsten of Bel Air, Maryland.